After expecting to blog every week about how my garden grows according to my ambitious plans, I’ve met with embarrassing failure.

 The peppers, garlic, dill, mint, pole beans, carrots, chard, beets, and other stuff didn’t grow.

 My above-ground planter box, 12″ deep, has been good for nothing except the two plantain weeds I put there for my rabbits.
-Even my transplanted lettuce there – capped with a glass shelf to deter the birds – has failed.
-All my lettuce sprouts die or get stolen wherever I transplant them, and it is getting really frustrating that this happens.
+Even when I transplanted lettuce there – capped with a glass shelf to deter the birds – it failed.
+All my lettuce sprouts die or get stolen wherever I transplant them, and it’s getting really frustrating that this happens.